 Biblically, it is easy to determine the end of the Flood.
 We mark it with Genesis 8:18, when Noah and his family left the Ark.
 Geologically, this event is much more difficult to identify.1 One expectation is that a worldwide Flood should leave marine fossil deposits across continents, while post-Flood catastrophes should leave local deposits.
 Since the most recent fossil deposits are relatively local in extent, the consensus among young-earth creationists trained in geology2 is that these deposits were laid after the Flood.

 For fish and other animals to be preserved as fossils after Noah’s Flood, they still had to be buried rapidly.
 This means that catastrophic processes must have continued into post-Flood times, albeit not at the global scale of the Flood.

 Nothing like Catastrophes Today

 We are very familiar with catastrophe today.
 Consider Hurricane Katrina, which caused around $100 billion (U.S.) in damage; the Indian Ocean Tsunami of 2004 killed at least 230,000 people; the eruption and aftermath of Mt.
-St. Helens cut 150-foot-deep (46 m) canyons in solid volcanic rock; the Pakistan earthquake of 2005 killed 86,000 people, and the China earthquake in May of this year killed more than 80,000 and left millions homeless.
+St. Helens cut 150-foot-deep (46 m) canyons in solid volcanic rock; the Pakistan earthquake of 2005 killed 86,000 people, and the China earthquake in May of 2008 killed more than 80,000 and left millions homeless.

 Yet post-Flood catastrophes of even greater scale have occurred (and they have been catalogued by creation geologist Steve Austin3).
 In fact, it appears that volcanic eruptions and earthquakes were greatest during the Flood and then gradually weakened to today’s intensity.
 These early post-Flood catastrophes had the power to cause enormous geologic change, including massive erosion, altered landscapes, and deposits of sediment layers thousands of feet thick.